codrsquad/setupmeta/tests/scenarios/complex-reqs/README.md

-# Project with a complex requirements.txt file
+# Project with complex requirements files

-This scenario tests parsing of a complex requirements.txt file (and all other info missing, including version)
+This scenario tests parsing of a complex requirements.in file (and all other info missing, including version)